hobbyfarm/hobbyfarm.github.io/content/docs/installation/deployment.md

 +++
-title = "Installation"
+title = "Deployment"
-description = "Steps for the installation of HobbyFarm." weight = 2
+description = "Steps for the deployment of HobbyFarm via Helm." weight = 2
 +++

-The following steps will guide you through the installation of HobbyFarm.
+The following steps will guide you through the deployment of HobbyFarm in a Kubernetes environment using Helm.
 Please ensure that all [prerequisites](/docs/setup/prerequisites) are met before proceeding with the installation.
 Failure to do so may result in an unsuccessful installation.

 ## Step 1: Add Helm Repository

+Using Helm, add the HobbyFarm repository and generate a values.yaml file for customization.

 ```bash
 ## Add the required Helm repository